-Historically it produced half of the spring/summer Chinook salmon and summer steelhead in the Columbia system.
+Historically it produced about 40 percent of the spring/ summer Chinook salmon and 55 percent of the summer steelhead in the Columbia system.
 Annual run estimates prior to the 1850s exceed two-million fish for all Snake River stocks.

 Even with significant areas of the Snake River blocked by impassable dams (Hells Canyon Complex and Dworshak) it still has tens of thousands of miles of high-quality salmon and steelhead habitat in the Clearwater, Salmon, Grand Ronde and Imnaha sub-basins.

-About 46 percent of Idaho's historic spawning and rearing habitat for spring and summer Chinook Salmon and summer steelhead remains accessible.
+About 46 percent of the Snake Basin's historic spawning and rearing habitat for spring and summer Chinook Salmon and summer steelhead remains accessible.
 More broadly, within the current, native distribution of salmon and steelhead on the West Coast (CA, OR, WA, and ID), the 30,000 miles of stream habitat in the Snake River Basin represents:

-- -- 20 percent of the total amount of accessible stream habitat - -- 50 percent of the current coldwater habitat - -- 65 percent of the predicted coldwater habitat in 2080 - -- 40 percent of protected public lands with wilderness qualities
+20% of the total amount of accessible stream habitat

+40% of the current coldwater habitat

+45% of the predicted coldwater habitat in 2080

+40% of protected public lands with wilderness qualities